Wargosh/Wargosh/README.md

 ## Personal Skills:

 - 🔭 I'm currently working on a simple multiplayer game with Unity.
-- 💻 The languages I work with are: C#, Nodejs, Javascript, MongoDB.
+- 💻 The technologies I work with are: Angular, .NET Framework, Nodejs, Javascript, MongoDB & Unity.
-- 🚀 I’m currently learning ML.
+- 🚀 I am currently learning shader mechanics and augmented reality (AR) for Unity.

 ```js
 const Wargosh = {